Make the most of summer by getting outdoors and exploring all of the great beaches, paths and cycleways that Auckland has to offer.

 Based at the old Hobsonville Air Force Base, Te Ara Manawa weaves its way around the point’s coastline.
 The walk is mostly flat terrain and you can do the whole loop or parts of it.
 Take in the stunning views as you explore the unique history of this part of Auckland.
 Finish off with a coffee or a cool beverage in the old hangers by the ferry terminal that have been repurposed for restaurants, cafes and bars.

-Keep our kauri standing
+Protect our kauri

 Kauri dieback in Auckland is a serious problem and it’s important we all play our part to prevent the spread of the disease.